Winterreisender/webview-nodejs/README.md

 - osx x64
 - osx aarch64

 By loading lib manully, other architectures could be supported. osx is not tested.

-Node.js 10+ is required.
+You need [Webview2](https://developer.microsoft.com/en-us/microsoft-edge/webview2/) for Windows.
+For more information, see [Prerequisites](https://github.com/Winterreisender/webview-nodejs/wiki/Tutorial#prerequisites).

 ## Contribution